 Sure, team-based PlayStation 4 games like Overwatch and Apex Legends are an absolute blast, but if you’re not coordinating your strategies with your teammates mid-match, the enemy team will have a distinct advantage as they pick your crew off one by one.
-That’s just one of the reasons why it’s well worth buying a quality headset for your PS4.
+That’s just one of the reasons why it’s well worth getting a quality headset for your PS4.

 You might think that you want the best sound quality available over anything else, but if your PS4 headset pulls your hair, slides off your head, or pinches your ears, you won’t wear it twice.
-A headset that prioritizes comfort is a great investment for long-term gaming, so be on the lookout for ergonomic features like well-padded ear cushions, adjustable microphone, and flexible headband.
+A headset that prioritizes comfort is a great investment for long-term gaming, so be on the lookout for ergonomic features like well-padded ear cushions, an adjustable microphone, and a flexible headband.

-While comfort is important for the long term, buying a headset with superior sound quality is absolutely essential for getting the most out of your PlayStation 4 games.
+While comfort is important for the long term, selecting a headset with superior sound quality is absolutely essential for getting the most out of your PlayStation 4 games.
 It might be confusing to compare the competing claims that each gaming headset has the “best audio available,” so keep an eye out for tangible signs of premium sound quality, such as 3D audio, an immersive 7.1 channel surround sound or stereo game sound, and Dolby technology.

-Durability is likely one of the last things you consider when shopping for a PS4 headset, but that glaring omission will come back to haunt you when that cheap plastic model snaps after you adjust the microphone or headset mid-game.
+Durability is likely one of the last things you consider when looking for a PS4 headset, but that glaring omission will come back to haunt you when that cheap plastic model snaps after you adjust the microphone or headset mid-game.
 If the outside of the headset is made of flimsy materials, you can only imagine how underwhelming the technology inside is, too!